christopheradams/christopheradams.io/_posts/2025-05-07-oscillations-tenzin-priyadarshi-yao-jui-chung.md

 {% picture /assets/images/Oscillations-1-ZH.jpg --alt Oscillations %}

-An *oscillation* is a repeated variation between two or more different states (like a swinging pendulum, a plucked string, a beating heart, or an electromagnetic wave), and is made manifest in the Buddhist concepts of dependent origination, cyclic change, and impermanence.
+An *oscillation* is a repeated variation between two or more opposing states (like a swinging pendulum, a plucked string, a beating heart, or an electromagnetic wave), and is made manifest in the Buddhist concepts of dependent origination, cyclic change, and impermanence.
 Venerable Tenzin travels